 4. Copy and paste your files

-Log in to WordPress on your local machine and activate the new theme.
+Log in to WordPress on your local server and activate the new theme.

 8. Clone your repo via Terminal